 When fitting wood floors, an allowance for wastage must be factored in.
 The wastage varies with the shape of the boards and rooms, with straight boards, in square rooms, requiring less wastage than patterned floors in curved rooms.
 Given the nature of woodcuts, it is impossible to get this figure exact, but the Company will make its best estimate, avoiding significantly over-ordering.
 As a result, should more wood be required, we reserve the right to charge for this.

 The heating and ventilation system should be in use before the floor is laid.
 All plasterwork to walls and ceilings should be finished before the floor installation (plasterwork should have a maximum moisture content of 8%).
 The subfloor should be left clean and dry after the completion of other trades.

-The Company will commence installation as a final trade.
 If floor installation is to take place before decorating or the electrical final fix, adequate provisions should be made for the protection of the finished floor.
 If other trades, such as decorators, joiners, etc are programmed to second fix after installation, building paper or sisal Kraft should be laid over hardwood flooring and taped to allow adequate protection against damage or staining.

 The Company reserves the right to make additional charges for the removal of appliances, furniture, breakables, carpet, gripper rods or underlay, or any other item that could delay our fitting process.
 The company is not qualified to disconnect any gas-powered or permanently wired appliances.
 It is the customer’s responsibility to arrange for a qualified tradesperson to disconnect and once the floor has been installed reconnect the appliances.